matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 - Going deep before moving up.
 - Here there are a whole variety of possibilities in how the nodes are processed.
 - Depth first traversal can be:
-    - pre order
+    - Pre Order.
-    - in order
+    - In Order.
-    - post order
+    - Post Order.
 - All depth first traversal are most efficiently and intuitively implemented using recursion.
 - The base case is when the root is null.
 - At every point we work with a subtree rooted at some Node.
 - The recursive step is on 2 subtrees the left and right.
 - The processing can be performed:
-    - Before       [PRE-ORDER]
+    - Before: PRE-ORDER.
-    - In between   [IN-ORDER]
+    - In between: IN-ORDER.
-    - After        [POST-ORDER]
+    - After: POST-ORDER.

 **PRE-ORDER**